graved/QuestProgressShare/README.md

 ## Changelog

+### 1.2.1
+- Prevent spam of "Quest accepted" messages on initial addon load

+### 1.2.0
+- Add pfQuest integration to send quest links instead of plain titles
+- Use ChatThrottleLib to prevent addon compatibility issues
+- Reorganize addon file structure
+Note: If pfQuest is not installed, the addon will still function using its legacy plain title messages.

 ### 1.1.7
 - Add a custom string library to handle string.match (or similar) safely
 - Implement saved quest progress using saved character variables